At Long Last Love: Plot

 New York, 1935.
-Broadway star Kitty O'Kelly fights with and gets dumped by her boyfriend at her penthouse apartment after having too much to drink ("Down In The Depths").
+Broadway star Kitty O'Kelly is dumped by her boyfriend after drinking heavily ("Down in the Depths").
 Italian gambler Johnny Spanish wins a poker game and returns to his shabby downtown apartment ("Tomorrow").
 Spoiled heiress Brooke Carter returns to her hotel suite after a night out, only to be given an official notice by her maid Elizabeth, saying that they will be evicted unless she settles the bill ("Which?").
 Playboy millionaire Michael Oliver Pritchard III drives home with his chauffeur and valet Rodney James after being bored with partying all night long ("Poor Young Millionaire").
-The hungover Kitty runs out on a road and hails Michael's limousine, mistaking it for a taxi.
+The hungover Kitty runs out and hails Michael's limousine, mistaking it for a taxi.
 Rodney manages to avoid her, but he still causes a minor accident.
 Michael and Kitty start chatting and take an instant liking to each other.

-Brooke and Elizabeth go to the race track in order to raise money for the hotel bill by betting on horses.
-They run into Johnny, whom Brooke dislikes.
+Brooke and Elizabeth go to the race track in order to raise money for the hotel bill.
+They meet Johnny, whom Brooke dislikes.
 Brooke bets her last $300 on the same race as Johnny.
 Johnny's horse wins while Brooke's comes dead last.
-After the race, Johnny offers Brooke and Elizabeth a lift in his car.
-Elizabeth declines, but nudges Brooke to accept the offer.
+After the race, Johnny offers Brooke and Elizabeth a ride.
+Elizabeth declines, but nudges Brooke to accept.
 Kitty and Michael, increasingly smitten, drink champagne at his apartment, while Brooke and Johnny go for a car ride.
-Brooke finds herself warming to Johnny and confesses that she has not heard from her mother, who sends her money from her fortune, in three months.
+Brooke finds herself warming to Johnny and confesses that she has not heard from her mother, who sends her money, in three months.
 Johnny offers to settle her hotel bill, which Brooke gladly accepts ("You're the Top").